 So if a pet box turtle is suddenly released in the wild environment, chances are that it will fail to cope up with the cold nature and die shortly.

-Another reason is that the box turtle holds a profound connection with the place they are born in.
 In its lifespan, a box turtle would not wander far off from its initial habitat.
-The reason is that movement from a known environment causes immense stress for them.
+It’s because movement from a known environment causes immense stress for them.

 A comparative study has shown that 30,000 box turtles were displaced from their local environment over a course of 41 days.
 The result of the displacement was that almost more than half of all the box turtles died within a short period due to the lack of coping mechanisms.
 This shows why it is a bad idea to release a box turtle into the wild.